 I’ve done the pressed crust fruit tart on this blog so many times.
 It’s such a favourite and so infinitely adaptable.
 But the tahini cake is new.
 I had a jar of tahini in my fridge approaching its use-by date.
 I didn’t want to waste it.
-I threw this cake together sans recipe. and I have to say, I really like it.
+I threw this cake together sans recipe and I have to say, I really like it.
 It’s not very sweet so you could easily add a bit more sugar.
 It’s the kind of cake you’d expect to be served in an elegant little cafe with some good, dark roasted, full-bodied coffee.
-I’m thinking of a place I once knew and loved … The Gypsy Cafe.
+I’m thinking of a place I once knew and loved when I was at university, The Gypsy Cafe.

 No more preamble.
 I wish you all the happiest and most grateful of Thanksgivings.
 Count all your blessings.
 And then count them again.